CSESoc-CompClub/Spring-Intro-To-Linux/README.md

 Mission 1: Locate Secret Files
 - List all the files including hidden ones in the ‘vault‘ directory to find the secret files
-- Your first clue will be _-3, _-2, _-1
+- Mission 1 Clue (write into codes.txt): " _-3, _-2, _-1 "

 Mission 2:
-- Use cat to display the contents of secret_file_1.txt.

-Mission 4: Uncover
-- Use cat to display the contents of secret_file_1.txt.
+- Use cat to display the contents of s-1.txt.

-Mission 5: Dig Deeper
-- Follow instructions of secret_file_1.txt.

-Mission 6

-Mentor Hints
+- Mission 2 Clue (write into codes.txt): "Mission 1 + Password:__ - en"

+Mentor Hints to give students (We are trying to spell out description)
-- Mission 1
+- Mission 1 (d3s)
   - fill in the blanks (_)
+  - look at the file names

--
+- Mission 2
+- d3s + encription - en = d3scription